openshift-instruqt/instruqt/instruqt-tracks/using-the-cluster-deploying-images/03-03-exploring-the-topology-view/assignment.md

 Take a look at the figure above to see the visuals of this action.
 You now have 2 pods supporting the ParksMap application.

-Increasing the number pods in ParksMap gives the application more capacity to handle traffic coming in from the Internet.
+Increasing the number of pods in ParksMap gives the application more capacity to handle traffic coming in from the Internet.
 You can use the web console to increase or decrease the number of pods in order to meet performance demands.

 # Congratulations!

-You've just learned to how to use the web console to view the details of an application in **Topology** view.
+You've just learned how to use the web console to view the details of an application in **Topology** view.
 You learned how to access the ParksMap application from the Internet by using its `route` URL.
 Also, you learned how to scale up an application using the graphical features available in the **Topology** view.

 ----